It’s World Backup Day – Do you know where your backups are?

 The 70s and 80s saw the arrival of floppy disks.
 Over two decades they shrunk in size, while also increasing in density, effectively providing a way for someone to record as much as 250MB on a form factor that someone could easily slip into their pocket.

 The 90s and the early 2000s saw a flurry of creativity in the backup space – both in terms of hardware and software innovations.
 Optical disks made their entry, and while generally regarded as slow, they had the benefit of being much more reliable than magnetic tapes.
 So, the use of CDs to hold backups took hold for a while.
-However, magnetic disks started to get denser, faster, cheaper, and more reliable and, for the first time, were considered as targets for secondary data copies,like backups.
+However, magnetic disks started to get denser, faster, cheaper, and more reliable and, for the first time, were considered as targets for secondary data copies, like backups.
 USB became mainstream and USB magnetic drives soon replaced Floppy disks and CDs almost universally.
 Software innovations were introduced in the form of NAS (Network Addressable Storage) and SAN (Storage Area Networks) which allowed for the separation of disks from the server chassis.
-Later, virtualization solutions, invented around the same time, helped organizations to manage disk more efficiently.
+Later, virtualization solutions, invented around the same time, helped organizations to manage disks more efficiently.
 Software compression and deduplication became mainstream in backup solutions.
-This period also saw backup solutions become enterprise class with centralized policy-based management, reporting, audit logs etc.
+This period also saw backup solutions become enterprise-class with centralized policy-based management, reporting, audit logs, etc.

 In the current decade, there have been two disruptive technological forces – mobile devices and cloud computing.
 These have had a dominant influence on the evolution of Backup technologies, which have evolved in creative ways to protect mobile devices, as well as virtual machines and cloud instances.